 If I get the COVID-19 vaccine, will I test positive for COVID-19 on a viral test?

-NO. The current authorized vaccines and those currently in clinical trial in the U.S. cannot cause you to test positive on COVID-19 viral tests which are used to determine if you have a current infection.
+The current authorized vaccines and those currently in clinical trial in the U.S. cannot cause you to test positive on COVID-19 viral tests which are used to determine if you have a current infection.

 I am interested in getting a COVID-19 vaccine.
 Where can I find more information?

 Your local county health department will have the most current information on vaccine availability, eligible groups according to their vaccination plan, and where to go to receive your vaccination.
 Your physician may also have information or may be able to schedule you for a COVID-19 vaccination, especially if you are in a higher-tier group.
 Additional resources include Vaccines.gov to find vaccination providers near you and your local pharmacy’s website to see if vaccination appointments are available.

 Is there a charge for the vaccine?

-NO. There is no charge for the COVID-19 vaccine.
+There is no charge for the COVID-19 vaccine.
 However, vaccination providers will be able to charge an administration fee for giving the shot to someone.
 This fee is reimbursed by the team member’s insurance company or, for uninsured members, by the Health Resources and Services Administration’s Provider Relief Fund.

 Do I still have to wear a mask and social distance once I’ve gotten my COVID-19 vaccination?